-Communication Disclaimer Disclosure and Manner of Display Print ads designed to be individually distributed including mailings, door hangers, flyers, faxes, posters, newspaper and magazine ads, and oversized campaign buttons and bumper stickers (buttons 10 inches in diameter or larger and stickers 60 square inches or larger) "Ad paid for by [committee's name]" (on file with Form 461) Disclaimer Disclosure Format: All text must be in Arial equivalent font, in at least 10-point in-size, in a contrasting color, and centered horizontally. and All text must appear located in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter and may not be condensed.
-Print ads larger than those designed to be individually distributed, such as billboards and signs (including yard signs) "Ad paid for by [committee's name]" (on file with Form 461) Disclaimer Disclosure Format: All text must be in Arial equivalent font.
+Communication Disclosure and Manner of Display Print ads designed to be individually distributed including mailings, door hangers, flyers, faxes, posters, newspaper and magazine ads, and oversized campaign buttons and bumper stickers (buttons 10 inches in diameter or larger and stickers 60 square inches or larger) "Ad paid for by [committee's name]" (on file with Form 461) Disclosure Format: All text must be in Arial equivalent font in at least 10-point size, in a contrasting color, and centered horizontally.
+All text must appear in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter and may not be condensed.
+Print ads larger than those designed to be individually distributed, such as billboards and signs (including yard signs) "Ad paid for by [committee's name]" (on file with Form 461) Disclosure Format: All text must be in Arial equivalent font.
 The font must be a height of at least five percent of the advertisement, meaning that each line must be at least five percent of the advertisement, on a solid background with sufficient contrast that is easily readable by the average viewer.
-Radio ads, telephone calls and audio only electronic media ads "Ad paid for by [committee's name]" (on file with Form 461) Disclaimer Disclosure Format: Must be spoken clearly for at least three seconds at the beginning or end of the ad or call, in a pitch and tone substantially similar to the rest of the advertisement
+Radio ads, telephone calls and audio only electronic media ads "Ad paid for by [committee's name]" (on file with Form 461) Disclosure Format: Must be spoken clearly for at least three seconds at the beginning or end of the ad or call, in a pitch and tone substantially similar to the rest of the advertisement Television and video ads (including those disseminated over the Internet) "Ad paid for by [committee's name]" (on file with Form 461) Disclosure Format: All text must be centered horizontally in the disclosure area, in a contrasting color and in Arial equivalent type The size for the smallest letters in the disclosure must be four percent of the height of the display screen Disclosure must appear on a solid black background on the entire bottom one-fourth of the display screen Disclosure must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds seconds

-Communication Disclaimer Disclosure and Manner of Display Television and video ads (including those disseminated over the Internet) "Ad paid for by [committee's name]" (on file with Form 461) Disclaimer Disclosure Format: All text must be centered horizontally in the disclosure area, in a contrasting color and in Arial equivalent type and must be underlined The size for the smallest letters in the disclaimer disclosure must be four percent of the height of the display screen Disclaimer Disclosure must appear on a solid black background on the entire bottom onefourth of the display screen Disclaimer Disclosure must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds of a broadcast longer than 30 seconds Electronic media ads not covered below (except video ads, see above) , and email "Who funded this ad?" text as a hyperlink in a contrasting color and font size that is easily readable by the average viewer and must hyperlink to a website containing the "Ad paid for by" disclaimer disclosure in a contrasting color and in no less than 8-point font Must remain online until 30 days after the date of election Social media ads "Ad paid for by" disclaimer disclosure in a contrasting color and in no less than 8-point font on the committee's profile, landing page, or similar location and is not required to include disclaimers disclosures are not required on each individual post or comment Not required when the only expense or cost of the communication is compensated staff time unless the social media account was created only for the purpose of advertisements under the Act Website and email "Paid for by" disclaimer disclosure printed clearly and legibly in a contrasting color and in no less than 8-point font at the top or bottom of the email and every publicly accessible page of the website Electronic media ads that are audio only See disclaimer disclosure requirements for radio ads above This text is not required if including it is impracticable.
-In such circumstances the ad need only include a hyperlink to a website containing the website disclaimers disclosures (Section 84504.3).
+Communication Disclosure and Manner of Display Electronic media ads not covered below (except- video ads, see above) "Who funded this ad?" text as a hyperlink in a contrasting color and font size that is easily readable by the average viewer and must hyperlink to a website containing the "Ad paid for by" disclosure in a contrasting color and in no less than 8-point font Must remain online until 30 days after the date of election Social media ads "Ad paid for by" disclosure in a contrasting color and in no less than 8-point font on the committee's profile, landing page, or similar location and disclosures are not required on each individual post or comment Not required when the only expense or cost of the communication is compensated staff time unless the social media account was created only for the purpose of advertisements under the Act Website and email "Paid for by" disclosure printed clearly and legibly in a contrasting color and in no less than 8-point font at the top or bottom of the email and every publicly accessible page of the website Electronic media ads that are audio only See disclosure requirements for radio adsabove This text is not required if including it is impracticable.
+In such circumstances the ad need only include a hyperlink to a website containing the website disclosures (Section 84504.3).